 A drop-in countertop refrigerator has external refrigeration components that are dropped into the counter beneath the cabinet so that the entire case can be devoted to storing merchandise.
 If you have space underneath the counter for the refrigeration unit and are willing to cut out the necessary hole, this can be a clever permanent solution for merchandising cold products.

 You can get a small glass door refrigerator with swinging or sliding doors.
 Either option has advantages that may make more sense for your establishment.

 - Swinging doors are mounted on hinges and swing outward.
 Because these doors are self-closing, they are less likely to be left open.
 They also form a tight, positive seal that helps retain cool air inside the cabinet.
 Swinging door models tend to be more energy efficient.

 - Sliding doors are mounted on rails and slide left and right, which can conserve space in narrow or busy spaces compared to a door that swings out.
 However, these are more likely to be inadvertently left open by customers and the rails will need to be cleaned occasionally as they collect dust and debris.
 Also, as the unit ages, the seals on the door rails can become worn and will not close as tightly, increasing energy usage.
 One thing to remember about sliding doors is that they are only available on models that have at least two doors.

-- As an alternative to bolted-on handles that stick out into the aisle, recessed handles are built inside the door, flush with the cabinet.
-This can save a little space in close quarters and won't snag on clothes or carts as people come and go.
+- As an alternative to bolted-on handles that may stick out into the aisle, recessed handles are built inside the door, flush with the cabinet.
+This can save a little space in close quarters and won't snag clothes or carts as people come and go.